Zipper Catches Skin: Background and recording

-Album reception
+Release and critical reception

-Despite its first single "I Am the Future" being featured in the film Class of 1984 as its theme song, and the Waitresses' Patty Donahue appearing on its other single "I Like Girls", Zipper Catches Skin failed to chart in most countries, including in the US where it became Cooper's first album to not dent the Billboard Top 200 since Easy Action (1970).
+Despite "I Am the Future" being featured in the crime thriller film Class of 1984 (1982) as its theme song, and the Waitresses' lead vocalist Patty Donahue appearing on the single "I Like Girls", Zipper Catches Skin failed to chart in most countries, including in the U.S. where it became Cooper's first studio album to not dent the Billboard Top 200 since Easy Action (1970).

-In a 30th anniversary look-back, Ultimate Classic Rock described it "an off-kilter hybrid of the Knack and the Cars."
+In a 30th anniversary retrospective, Ultimate Classic Rock described it "an off-kilter hybrid of the Knack and the Cars."

 In a retrospective review for AllMusic, critic Donald A. Guarisco wrote that ".. while it's not a success on the level of Billion Dollar Babies or Welcome to My Nightmare, it is surprisingly listenable.
-The songwriting subjects are some of the most unusual of Cooper's career, which is saying a lot: "Tag, You're It" is a primarily spoken word spoof of slasher films, while "Zorro's Ascent" depicts the world's most famous swordsman facing down death.
-However, the strangest of these songs is "I'm Alive (That Was the Day My Dead Pet Returned to Save My Life)," which speaks for itself.
-These lyrics are often too cutesy for their own good, but this is effectively made up for by the well-crafted, tuneful music that backs them up.
 Cooper is also assisted by an enthusiastic and energetic performance by the band, who transform tunes like "I Better Be Good" and "Remarkably Insincere" into effective fusions of hard rock riffing and new wave staccato rhythms.
-While the experimental spirit that drives these songs is refreshing, none of the songs ever jells in a way that would create a cohesive album and none of the songs is strong enough to join the ranks of classics like "School's Out" or "No More Mr. Nice Guy."
+While the experimental spirit that drives these songs is refreshing, none of the songs ever jells in a way that would create a cohesive album and none of the songs is strong enough to join the ranks of classics.
 That said, Zipper Catches Skin contains enough solid tracks to make it a worthwhile listen for hardcore Alice Cooper fans."